Overview

 Jamie is a multi-faceted litigator who is often described as knowledgeable, calm, and attentive to his clients’ concerns.
 Jamie won the 1990 Jeopardy!
 Teen Tournament Championship, a sign of his ability to retain and recall a great deal of information, a powerful skill in complex litigation practice.
 Jamie’s sense of calm helps in representing first-time litigants, creating a relaxed atmosphere in an otherwise stressful situation.
 He tries to tell clients what they need to hear before they even ask, and when they do ask, he responds to their inquiries as quickly as possible under the circumstances.

-Jamie oversees the firm’s pro bono practice.
-In his own pro bono practice, he represented the Anti-Defamation League as amicus curiae in a landmark case before the Missouri Supreme Court, winning reversal in a case involving anti-Semitic juror misconduct, and now regularly represents the guardian ad litem in appeals of cases involving juvenile abuse and neglect before North Carolina’s appellate courts.
+Jamie also believes in the importance of pro bono work, having formerly chaired the firm’s pro bono practice.
+Early in his career, he represented the Anti-Defamation League as amicus curiae in a landmark case before the Missouri Supreme Court, winning reversal in a case involving anti-Semitic juror misconduct, and has represented the guardian ad litem in over a dozen appeals of cases involving juvenile abuse and neglect before North Carolina’s appellate courts.

 Credentials